faster-cpython/ideas/3.12/interpreter_definition.md

 For example, we are likely to want a new interpreter for the tier 2 optimizer to be added in 3.12.
 That interpreter will have a different API, a different set of instructions and potentially different dispatching mechanism.
-But the instructions it will interpreter will be built from the same building blocks as the instructions for the tier 1 (PEP 659) interpreter.
+But the instructions it will interpret will be built from the same building blocks as the instructions for the tier 1 (PEP 659) interpreter.

 Rewriting all the instructions is tedious and error-prone, and changing the